 Q: I already have a Masters of Science in Nursing, do I have to get a second graduate degree in nursing?

-A: Applicants with a MS in Nursing are eligible to transfer a maximum of 9 semester/12 quarter hours; transfer is dependent upon a review of transcripts.
+A: Applicants with an MS in Nursing are eligible to transfer a maximum of 2 semester-based courses or 3 quarter-based courses; transfer is dependent upon a review of course transcripts and syllabi.

 Q: What does the average nurse anesthesia student look like?

 A: The average student is 30 years old.
 70% are female, 52% are married, 33% have children, 29% are out of state and 4% are in the Army Reserves.